Bunnicula: A Rabbit-Tale of Mystery: Plot summary

 As the story progresses Harold refuses to cooperate in Chester's antics.
 With Chester no longer speaking to him, he begins to take a liking to Bunnicula.
 After a few days he notices that Bunnicula is beginning to look ill.
 He stays up late one night and discovers that Chester is putting on garlic and blocking Bunnicula from feeding, essentially starving the poor rabbit.
 Harold decides to act, and that evening before Chester awakes he takes Bunnicula out of his cage and places him in the family's dinner salad.
-But before the rabbit can feast Chester chases him off, and lands in the salad himself.
+Before the rabbit can feast Chester chases him off, and lands in the salad himself.
 Finally fed up with Chester's behavior, Harold confronts his friend and exposes him by barking loudly, alerting the entire family.
 At this point the family decides to take Chester to the vet to address his strange behavior.
 They also decide to take Bunnicula to the vet as they notice he seems ill.
 At the vet Chester is prescribed cat therapy.
 Bunnicula is put on a diet of vegetable juice.
 He takes to this so well, that the family decides to keep him on it permanently, at which point the mysterious white vegetables stop turning up.
-However, the Monroes attribute the strange white vegetables to a vegetable blight at their supermarket, and change stores.
+The Monroes, however, attribute the strange white vegetables to a vegetable blight at their supermarket, and change stores.
 The novel ends with the Monroes remaining blissfully unaware of Bunnicula's strange feeding habits, and the danger Chester believes them to be in.